ruarai/CompilePal/Guides/Plugins.md

 ### Packaging An Application
 It is recomended to package your application inside the plugin folder to make it easier to point to.
-For example, `Path` can be set to `Parameters\\My Plugin\\plugin.exe`.
+For example, `Path` can be set to `Plugins\\My Plugin\\plugin.exe`.

 ### Python Plugins
 Setting the `Path` to `python` or `python3` is not portable.
 Use the [Python Launcher](https://docs.python.org/3/using/windows.html#python-launcher-for-windows) `py` (requires Python >= 3.3), passing the python version in the `Arguments`, Ex.